This glossary defines Hyperledger Sawtooth terms and concepts.

 Sample transaction family with only three operations (set, increment, and decrement) that can be used to test deployed ledgers.
 IntegerKey is called intkey.
 For more information, see IntegerKey Transaction Family.

 Group of Sawtooth core processes that are responsible for maintaining and extending the blockchain for the validator.
 For more information, see Journal.

 - Merkle-Radix tree

 Participant in Sawtooth network.
-Each node runs a single validator, a REST API, and one or more transaction processors.
+Each node runs a single validator, a REST API, a consensus engine, and one or more transaction processors.

 Restricted network of Sawtooth nodes.
 A permissioned network typically includes multiple parties with a mutual interest but without the mutual trust found in a network controlled by a single company or entity.

 The blockchain stores the settings that specify permissions, such as roles and identities, so that all participants in the network can access this information.